 Some cellular phones will work in The Bahamas under roaming agreements, but, if not, you will have to register your phone with BATELCO and make a substantial deposit.

-This fee includes a cruising permit, a fishing permit, Customs and Immigration charges and the departure fee and covers a 2nd entry within a 90 day period.
+This fee includes a cruising permit, a fishing permit (request this endorsement), Customs and Immigration charges and the departure fee and covers a 2nd entry within a 90 day period.

 Payment in cash only.
 Ensure a receipt is obtained from the clearing officer.